Carvalhal leaves Swansea after Premier League relegation

 The 52-year-old's contract expired at the end of the campaign and Swansea chairman Huw Jenkins said the club had decided to "move in a new direction".

-But they failed to pick up a victory in their last eight games of the season and finished third-bottom with 33 points.
+But they failed to pick up a victory in their last nine games of the season and finished third-bottom with 33 points.

+The club also confirmed first-team coaches Joao Mario and Bruno Lage have left the Liberty Stadium, along with match analysts Jhony Conceicao and Paulo Sampaio.

+Swansea will also start next season without key players Angel Rangel and Ki Sung-yueng, who both left the club following relegation.

 (Reporting by Hardik Vyas in Bengaluru; Editing by Toby Davis)